 On August 25, 2015, the EPA issued the Revised Policy on the Issuance of Superfund Comfort/Status Letters.
 The revised policy discusses the background of the EPA’s issuance of Superfund comfort/status letters and describes the purpose and intended use of these letters.

 Transmittal Package PDF File

-The guidance in the 2012 transmittal package supersedes the 1/14/2009 Enforcement Discretion Guidance Regarding the Applicability of the Bona Fide Prospective Purchaser Definition in CERCLA 101(40) to Tenants policy document.You may need Adobe Reader to view files on this page.
+The guidance in the 2012 transmittal package supersedes the 1/14/2009 Enforcement Discretion Guidance Regarding the Applicability of the Bona Fide Prospective Purchaser Definition in CERCLA 101(40) to Tenants policy document.You may need a PDF reader to view files on this page.
 See EPA’s About PDF page to learn more.